 Note: For practical work, participants must bring their own laptop with a fully licensed version of the software.

-Related courses: Analysis of Mixed Models and Analysis of Generalised Linear Mixed Models
+Related courses: Linear Mixed Models and Generalised Linear Mixed Models